trycourier/courier-react/packages/react-inbox/README.md

 ## New Inbox Styling

-We've released a new styling of Inbox (seen below).
+2022-12-12: We've released a new styling of Inbox (seen below).
 The new Inbox is streamlined and simplified and focuses on a single list of messages instead of the multi tabbed approach.
 There should be no changes required of you to utilize these new designs.

+Breaking Changes:

+- New Default UI Styling (See Below)

 _Classic Theme:_
 ![image](https://user-images.githubusercontent.com/7017640/207160099-5f0d1229-4832-4c41-be3f-a0873fafba46.png)